SirRuggie/MBR-xbebenk/InitialSetup.md

   * if a User Account Control window appears, select Yes

 ![Images](Images/BlueStacks/BlueStacks_01.png)
-* Click Install now and close BlueStacks session once installation is complete.
+* Click the "Install Now" button and close the BlueStacks application once the installation is complete.

-* Go to your desktop and double-click on "BlueStacks 5 Multi-Instance Manager" By default BlueStacks will name each instance "BlueStacks App Player" with a number behind it.
+* Open the "BlueStacks 5 Multi-Instance Manager" on your desktop.
-You can rename this to anything you want, but take note that you MUST remember the following naming later on once we start the bot.
+By default, each instance will be named "BlueStacks App Player" followed by a number, but you can rename them to something more memorable.
+Keep in mind, you will need to remember these names later on when you begin using the bot.
-* BlueStacks Data Naming
+* BlueStacks naming conventions
   * Nougat32
   * Nougat32_1
   * Nougat32_2
   * etc

 ![Images](Images/BlueStacks/BlueStacks_02.png)
-* Click on the gear to the right of the BlueStacks instance
+* Open the BlueStacks 5 Multi-Instance Manager, and click on the gear icon next to the BlueStacks instance you wish to configure.

 ![Images](Images/BlueStacks/BlueStacks_03.png)
-* On Performance change the following Settings:
+* Under the Performance tab, adjust the following settings:
   * CPU allocation: Low (1Core)
   * Memory allocation: low (1GB)
   * Frame rate: 20
-* Click Save Changes and Click the Gear again to open the settings menu
+* Click "Save Changes" and then click on the gear icon again to re-open the settings menu.

 ![Images](Images/BlueStacks/BlueStacks_04.png)
-* Select Display on the left tab menu and change the following settings:
+* Select "Display" from the left tab menu and change the following settings:
   * Display Resolution: Custom
     * Click Add resolution
     * Width = 860